eestrada/eestrada.github.io/_src/posts/2016-07-29-moving-blogs.md

 Really, there are lots of reasons to use a static site generator.
 I am currently using [frog], the **fr**zen bl**og** generator, written in a somewhat lesser known language called Racket (a dialect of Lisp descended from Scheme).
-I like the language I want to support its increased usage and the best way to do that is to use projects that use it.
+I like the Lisp in general and Racket in specific.
+I want to support its increased usage and the best way to do that is to use projects that use it.

 I plan to port over my old blog posts once I get a chance, although that may prove to be a bit of a chore.
 I'll probably end up avoiding it for a super long time.

 [frog]: https://github.com/greghendershott/frog